kubeflow/website/content/en/docs/pipelines/tutorials/benchmark-examples.md

 in the local Jupyter notebook.
 This benchmark script (a) creates a new pipeline;
 (b) uses the default pipeline version of this pipeline to create multiple runs;
-(c) records the number of successful runs; (d) records the duration of each of the successful runs; (e) records the latency of CREAT, GET, DELETE; (f) cleans up the pipeline and its default pipeline version, the experiment and the runs.
+(c) records the number of successful runs; (d) records the duration of each of the successful runs; (e) records the latency of CREATE, GET, DELETE; (f) cleans up the pipeline and its default pipeline version, the experiment and the runs.
 You'll need to fill in proper values for host, pipeline_file_url, num_runs, run_status_polling_interval_sec in the benchmark script.
-> **host** is the url address of the API server in the Kubeflow Pipelines deployment.
+> **host** is the url address of the API server in the Kubeflow Pipelines instance.
 In this example, due to the port forwarding mentioned in the previous local port forwarding, the host can be set to 'http://127.0.0.1:3001'.
 >
 > **pipeline_file_url** is the url address of a pipeline manifest file.
 As